websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/translating-web-content/automatically-translating-web-content.md

 {bdg-secondary}`Available 7.4 U6+ and GA10+`

-Enabling Microsoft Translator requires an active account.
+Enabling Microsoft Translator requires an active Microsoft Azure account.
 See official [Microsoft Translator](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/) documentation for more information.

 When ready, follow these steps: